 We endeavour to involve parents of children with SEND in the planning for and reviewing a child's progress through regular communication.
-Parents will be able to discuss their child's progress termly at parent consultation evenings and the school's SENCO can be present if necessary.
+Parents will be able to discuss their child's

 Some children with additional needs will have an Individual Provision Plan (IPP) detailing some targets for the term ahead and the provision that school and parents can put in place to support the child.
 These are reviewed termly and parents are encouraged to be a part of this reviewing process.